sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/the-gap/the-gap-scoundrel-sector.md

 **Stool Sample (5)**

 **As it Is (5+)**
-The final short arete with modern gear.
+The final short arête with modern gear.

 **Turd Strangler (6c+)**